heyjianjing/fourier_transform_and_optics/README.md

 * Definition
 * Poisson summation formula and Fourier transform of Shah function

+`ft_08`
+* Sampling theorem for bandlimited function
+* Aliasing with undersampling
+* Example of aliasing

 ### Notes on `geometric optics` and `wave optics`

 Source: